The battle for business between online financial services continues to benefit consumers.

 A recent Bankrate survey found that only 40 percent of Americans could pay an unexpected $1,000 expense.
-The Cash Account’s 2.24 percent yield could be a great jump-start for consumers looking to build an emergency fund once it’s open to those who aren’t currently Wealthfront customers.
+The Cash Account’s 2.24 percent yield could be a great jump-start for consumers looking to build an emergency fund.
 Additionally, the lack of restrictions and requirements on the account, compared with competitor accounts like Varo Money’s savings account, make the hefty yield widely accessible.

 Dan Carroll, co-founder of Wealthfront, says the new, high-interest accounts could be a game-changer for consumers.

-“If the $8 trillion in cash sitting at the commercial banks was moved to a service like Wealthfront instead, consumers would have an additional $170 billion in their pockets every year,” Carroll said in the company’s announcement.
+“If the $8 trillion in cash sitting at the commercial banks was moved to a service like Wealthfront instead, consumers would have an additional $170 billion in their pockets every year,” Carroll said in the company’s previous announcement in February.
 “Imagine how impactful that extra money could be on people’s lives.”